testinfected/simple-petstore/README.markdown

 ## Building

-To build the application, I use rvm with ruby-1.8.7-p334 with Buildr 1.4.7.
+To build the application, I use rvm with ruby-1.8.7-p334 with Buildr 1.4.8.
 I guess it should work fine with ruby 1.9.2 as well, though you won't get growl notifications on OSX (RubyCocoa does not support ruby-1.9).

+Buildr 1.4.8 supports Java 7.

 To install Buildr, follow Buildr installation [instructions](http://buildr.apache.org/installing.html).